Workforce Management Software

 3. Streamlines communications

-Onboarding, credentialing and dynamic dispatching is also important when dealing with contractors.
+Onboarding, credentialing, and dynamic dispatching are also important when dealing with contractors.
 Your customers trust your organization to send safe, skilled workers into their homes and businesses.
 Do the homework to ensure that is in fact, true.
-Using technology which enables you to use rules and ranking, such as quality, costs or even OEM authorization, provides you with a mechanism, much like AI used in schedule optimization, to select and dispatch the best contractor for every individual work order.
+Using technology that enables you to use rules and ranking, such as quality, costs, or even OEM authorization, provides you with a mechanism, much like AI used in schedule optimization, to select and dispatch the best contractor for every individual work order.

 Workforce Management Software: Success Stories